jvuhoang/DTI5125-Capstone/README.md

 Install [Miniconda](https://docs.anaconda.com/miniconda/) and restart your terminal.

 **Phase 2B is slow**
 This is normal on CPU. `facebook/bart-large-mnli` processes ~8–10 abstracts per minute on CPU.
 The script saves progress to the database every 50 abstracts, so it is safe to interrupt and resume.
+It is recommended to run on GPU.

 **`FileNotFoundError: FAISS index not found`**
 The pipeline has not been run yet, or Phase 4 did not complete.
 Run `python run_pipeline.py --from phase4`.